Image

 Open application form

-In this round of the Essentials Fund we will award grants of up to £400.
-In your application, we will ask to you explain what you want to spend the grant for and the total amount you are applying for.
-We will select a minimum of 11 composers in this round.
+In your application, we will ask you to explain what you want to spend the grant on and the total amount you are applying for.

-The application form will be on Airtable, and we also accept video or audio applications.
+The application form is on Airtable and we also accept video or audio applications.
 If you require the application form or information on this page in a different format in order to apply, please email Grace Bailey (Grace.Bailey@SoundandMusic.org).

 In the application form, we will ask you the following: